safeboot/nectar/README.md

 You will need to place your Wallpapers inside the folder named `wallpapers` inside the `public` folder.
 The app will pick them up and they can be configured inside the Settings panel.

-> Note that you have to place the wallpapers inside the `public/wallpapers` folder before building the Docker image.
+> Note that you have to place the wallpapers inside the `public/wallpapers` folder before building the Docker image (or alternatively you could mount it with `-v /my-awesome-wallpapers:/app/public/wallpapers`).
 But worry not, I am working on a way to link storage and have dynamic wallpaper support.

 And that's it!
 You're all set up and ready to go. **Enjoy Nectar!** 🎉